MicrosoftDocs/windows-itpro-docs/windows/keep-secure/audit-non-sensitive-privilege-use-sec-audit.md

 ---
-title: Audit Non Sensitive Privilege Use (Windows 10)
+title: Audit Non-Sensitive Privilege Use (Windows 10)
-description: This topic for the IT professional describes the Advanced Security Audit policy setting Audit Non Sensitive Privilege Use which determines whether the operating system generates audit events when non sensitive privileges (user rights) are used.
+description: This topic for the IT professional describes the Advanced Security Audit policy setting, Audit Non-Sensitive Privilege Use, which determines whether the operating system generates audit events when non-sensitive privileges (user rights) are used. ms.assetid: 8fd74783-1059-443e-aa86-566d78606627 ms.prod: W10 ms.mktglfcycl: deploy
-MSHAttr: PreferredLib /library
-ms.assetid: 8fd74783-1059-443e-aa86-566d78606627
-ms.prod: W10
-ms.mktglfcycl: deploy